Israel strikes Gaza militant sites, Palestinians fire rockets

 There have been no Israeli fatalities during the so-called “Great March of Return” demonstrations but big tracts of Israeli land have been ravaged by fires set by blazing kites or helium balloons carrying burning rags floated over from Gaza.

-Home to 2 million Palestinians, Gaza has suffered deep poverty with vital infrastructure collapsing under a 12-year blockade by Israel, which says its aim is to curb security threats by Hamas.
+Home to two million Palestinians, Gaza has suffered deep poverty with vital infrastructure collapsing under a 12-year blockade by Israel, which says its aim is to curb security threats by Hamas.

 Egypt keeps tight restrictions on its border crossing with Gaza.
-Organisers say the demonstrations aim to press demands such as for a right to lands lost to Israel in the 1948 war of its foundation and for the blockade to ease.
+Organisers say the demonstrations aim to press demands for a right to lands lost to Israel in the 1948 war of its foundation and for the blockade to ease.

-Reporting by Nidal al-Mughrabi and Maayan Lubell; Editing by Mark Potter
+Additional reporting by Maayan Lubell in Jerusalem and Amina Ismail in Cairo; Writing by Maayan Lubell; Editing by Mark Potter and Stephen Powell